fujaba/fulibFx/README.md

 The framework also provides utility classes for dealing with subscriptions and other mechanisms requiring cleanup.
-By creating a new `Subscriber` instance (or by using dependency injection to provide one) and using its utility methods, you can easily manage subscriptions without having to worry about disposing them.
-When the subscriber exists in form of a field in the controller, it will be automatically disposed when the controller is destroyed.
-Otherwise it has to be manually destroyed by calling `subscriber.dispose()`.
+By creating a new `Subscriber` instance (or by using dependency injection to provide one) and using its utility methods, you can easily manage subscriptions without having to worry about disposing them one by one.
+Using `subscriber.dispose()` will dispose all subscriptions added to the subscriber.
+When running in dev mode, destroying a controller will check if all subscriber fields have been disposed and will print a warning if not.

 ```java